Skip to main content

 View larger map

-About Solar Energy in Tynemouth
+Going Solar in Tynemouth

 Tynemouth is a small town in Tyne and Wear with a population of 10,256 (ONS Census 2021).
 Tynemouth's coastal position means good exposure to sunlight, though installations should account for higher wind loads and salt air.
 The postcode area for Tynemouth is NE30.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 3,456 kWh per year (864 kWh/kWp).